What You Need To Know About Fall Protection

 • How to properly use personal fall protection systems and equipment.

 ICW Group’s Safety OnDemand(R) learning management system, available for free with your workers’ compensation policy, contains a full suite of safety resources, training, webinars, fall safety videos, and safety checklists for personal fall arrest systems to assist you with your fall protection program.
 In addition, we offer a Fall Protection Program Wizard and a Fall Protection Program Audit template to assist you with your Federal OSHA compliance efforts.
+Registration is required to access Safety OnDemand.
+Registration is free with an ICW Group work comp policy.

 If you have questions or need help developing your program, please contact your ICW Group Risk Management Consultant or ICW Group’s Risk Management Services, and we will be happy to assist you.